seinecle/umigon-tokenizer/README.md

 - each module should serve a function in a stand-alone fashion: you can use it independently from other modules.

-## Docs
-- see the [umigon-docs](https://github.com/seinecle/umigon-family/tree/main/umigon-docs) module to see how the tokenizer fits in the broader family of Umigon modules
-- or check the readme in each module

 ## How to cite it
 "Clement Levallois.
 2013.
 Umigon: sentiment analysis for tweets based on terms lists and heuristics.
 In Second Joint Conference on Lexical and Computational Semantics (*SEM), Volume 2: Proceedings of the Seventh International Workshop on Semantic Evaluation (SemEval 2013), pages 414–417, Atlanta, Georgia, USA.
 Association for Computational Linguistics."